Info for Authors – Social Media Guide

 Start Early

 The sooner you start building your social media profile, the better.
 Building an audience takes time.
-Social media works best when you consider it as a way of building a relationship with your followers.
+Social media works best when you consider it a way of building a relationship with your readers.
 They want to get to know you and interact with you.
 Don’t think of social media as a marketing tool that you use only short-term to market your book.

 Reserve Usernames on All Major Social Media Services…

 …even if you don’t use them.
 This includes: Twitter, Facebook, LinkedIn, YouTube, Tumblr, Pinterest, Instagram, and any other popular or emerging platform.
-While this should be done in the spirit of being proactive with the intention of engaging with the community, it’s also a smart way to protect an author’s identity.
+While this should be done in the spirit of being proactive and with the intention of engaging with the community, it’s also a smart way to protect your identity.
 You don’t want someone else registering your name and commenting with it in an active community.

 Start with One Platform, and Do It Well

 The social media landscape is constantly evolving—new platforms pop up all the time.
 At the moment, the most popular platforms for authors are Twitter, Instagram, and Goodreads.
 Don’t feel pressured to do everything.
 Focus on the networks that feel most natural to you and expand from there.
-It’s better to engage deeply with readers on one platform than to spread your efforts “an inch deep and a mile wide.”
-Another way to decide which social network would be best for you is to look up and follow some other authors and see what approach most speaks to you.
+It’s better to engage deeply with readers on one platform than to spread your efforts an inch deep and a mile wide.
+Another way to decide which social network would be best for you is to follow some other authors and see what approach speaks to you.
 Your marketing manager will be glad to provide strategic advice.

 Define and Find Your Audience

 Think about the target audience for your book(s).
-Take a look at comparable authors, fans, and interest communities, and connect with these audiences through your own social media accounts.
-You may find that more specialized interest groups interact more with each other than broader reader communities.
+Take a look at comparable authors and interest communities, and connect with these audiences through your own social media accounts.
+You may find that more specialized interest groups interact more with one another than with broader reader communities.
 Once you start being active on social media and gain followers, your social networks analytics will provide valuable audience insights that you can use to further refine your approach.

-Find Partners and Reach out
+Find Partners and Reach Out

 You’re not really starting from scratch—take advantage of existing blogs, influencers, and online communities.
 There are several ways to do this, like guest blogging or connecting with other influencers offline to find ways to partner.
 Reach out to other authors, especially the ones who write books in the same genre as yours.
 You can tweet at them, review their books, or share your favorite parts of their books on your channel.
 Tag them in your posts when possible.
 A little can go a long way.